Mini Maxx V1 Freezing After Install / Black Screen / No Boost? The Most Complete Troubleshooting Guide Online

 Mini Max V1 tuner-error codes 399

-• Low battery voltage (especially on RAM and Ford trucks);
+• Low battery voltage (especially on Ford and RAM trucks)

 2. SD Card / File Structure Problems